DenJens/Hangfire.Documentation/background-processing/tracking-progress.rst

 Tracking the progress
 ======================

 There are two ways to implement this task: polling and pushing.
-Polling is easier to understand, but server push is a more comfortable way, because it helps you to avoid unnecessary calls to server.
+Polling is easier to understand, but server push is a more comfortable way, because it helps you to avoid unnecessary calls to the server.
 Plus, `SignalR <http://signalr.net>`_ greatly simplifies the latter task.

-I'll show you a simple example, where client only needs to check for a job completion.
+I will show you a simple example, where the client only needs to check for a job completion.
 You can see the full sample in `Hangfire.Highlighter <https://github.com/odinserj/Hangfire.Highlighter>`_ project.

 Highlighter has the following background job that calls an external web service to highlight code snippets: